msseeley/ads/09_Trees/Trees.md

   Nodes B and C are **siblings**
   Node B is a **parent** to Nodes D & E
     Nodes D and E is a **children** to Node B

+## Uses
+- the DOM
+- Network Routing
+- Abstract Syntax Trees for programming languages
+- AI machines
+- JSON parsing
+- etc.

+## Some types of Trees
+- Binary Trees
+- Heaps
+- B-Trees

+## Binary Trees
+Each node has a max of two children.

+## Binary Search Trees
+Binary Tree that is sorted in a particular order.
+Used to store data that can be compared and sorted in a particular fashion.
+Classically, this is numbers, but could be other things.
+Sorting order is everything greater than the root is stored on the right side and everything less than the root is stored on the left side.
+Each node's children, in micro, follows this same patter as well.

+## Searching a Binary Tree
+Ordering systm makes insertion and lookup much quicker.